marcospgp/steamworksnt/README.md

 This repo is currently set up for the Steamworks SDK v1.57.

-Keeping it up to date should be simple, as there seems to be an effort to avoid breaking changes to the SDK by its maintainers at Valve.
+Keeping it up to date should be simple, as there seems to be an effort to minimize breaking changes to the SDK by Valve.

 ## Why